 This one is a keeper.
 Crispy and creamy at the same time …if that is even possible.
-With the help of prepared ravioli from your grocer’s refrigerator, you’ll be enjoying these tasty treats in a matter of minutes.
+With the help of prepared ravioli from your grocer’s refrigerator, you’ll be enjoying these crispy fried cheese ravioli treats in a matter of minutes.

 I use refined coconut oil to fry these gems.
 You could use any neutral vegetable oil of your choice or even olive oil for added flavor.
 It takes just a few minutes on each side to produce the desired crunchy flavorful exterior.